-Day pupils who are on medications that they will need access to during the course of the school trip will hand these over to the member of staff in charge of the trip for safekeeping, and written instructions from his/her parent will also be gained explaining the need for the medication and administration instructions.
+Day pupils who are on medications that they will need access to during the course of the school trip, will hand these over to the member of staff in charge of the trip for safekeeping, and written instructions from his/her parent will also be obtained.
+The written instructions will explain the need for the medication and administration instructions.
 Parents will complete a medication consent form.
-Staff are not obliged to administer day pupils' medications, and if instructions are unclear they may decline to do so.
-School nurses are available to give advice to staff if necessary during Wellness Centre opening hours.
-8:15am to 5pm Monday to Friday
+Staff are not obliged to administer day pupils' medications; if instructions are unclear they may decline to do so.
+Any medication provided from home must be in original packaging, clearly labelled with the pupil's name, drug name, dosage, frequency and expiry date.
+Wellness Centre staff are available to give advice to staff if necessary during Wellness Centre opening hours.
+8:15am to 5pm Monday to Friday.

-If a pupil requests paracetamol from the trip leader during the trip, and it is within four hours of leaving school, then the trip leader will phone the Wellness Centre, or the child's parents, to discuss whether it is safe to do so, i.e. that he/she has not received any in the previous four hours, in order to avoid double dosing.
+If a pupil requests paracetamol from the trip leader during the trip, and it is within four hours of leaving school, the trip leader will phone the Wellness Centre, house staff (where relevant) or the child's parents, to discuss whether it is safe to do so, i.e. that he/she has not received any in the previous four hours, in order to avoid double dosing.